evpl/xteps/README.md

 | `stepTo(String, String, ThrowingSupplier)` | Performs and reports given step with given name and description and returns the step result. |
 | `stepsChain()`                             | Starts a chain of steps (returns no context steps chain).                                    |

-Second part is a set of steps objects located in the `com.plugatar.xteps.checked` or `com.plugatar.xteps.unchecked` packages depending on the version.
+Second part is a set of steps objects located in the `com.plugatar.xteps.checked.stepobject` or `com.plugatar.xteps.unchecked.stepobject` packages depending on the version.

 | Step object       | Description                                                                        |
 |-------------------|------------------------------------------------------------------------------------|